 What sets Peloton apart from other bikes is the fact that each comes with a 24-inch monitor—or tablet, as it’s called—mounted in front of the handlebars and that streams live spin classes from the Peloton studios in New York City.
 You can also do classes On Demand.

 When you boot up the Peloton tablet, you’ll see a screen of in-progress or upcoming live classes, with audition-worthy headshots of the instructors.
 (Many are former actors and dancers.)
 You can also choose from popular On Demand classes sorted by class length (20-60 minutes), instructor, or musical genre.
 Recently, Peloton added new user-friendly features, such as allowing you to search for classes based on your favorite music.
 Like Mumford and Sons or Madonna?
 Your search results will show the classes that have that music played in them.
 Peloton has also added themed training programs, such as Climb Rides and Tabata (short bursts of activity followed by even shorter rest periods—ouch) for people looking for a more structured workout.

 My Love Hate Relationship with Instructors

-My husband is terrified of instructor Robin Arzon, tatted and proudly wearing an insulin pump, who has a kick your ass and take no prisoners attitude.
+My husband is terrified of instructor Robin Arzon, tatted and with a kick your ass and take no prisoners attitude.
 She’s achieved a certain level of celebrity, thanks to this New York Times article.
 Technically, she’s Peloton’s VP of Fitness Programming; I enjoy her boot camp approach.
 My two faves are Christine D’Ercole, who plays tons of 1980’s music and knows her shit—she’s a world-class competitive cyclist.
-Then there’s Jenn Sherman, who had a recent series of sing-along rides filled with karaoke-worthy tunes.
+Then there’s Jenn Sherman, who has a series of sing-along rides filled with karaoke-worthy tunes.
 (You can search for “sing along” using the aforementioned, newly introduced search feature.)
 When you are singing Neil Diamond’s “Sweet Caroline” or Billy Joel’s “Piano Man” at the top of your lungs, you forget you are exercising.
 Perhaps I like both Christine and Jenn because they are clearly Gen Xers.
 I feel like they “get” me and my generation.

 Live or On Demand